Cysharp/MagicOnion/README.md

 ServerDefinition is only defined interface(`IService<>`, `IStreamingHub<,>`)(and some share request/response types).

-If debugging, I recommend use [SwitchStartupProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProject) and launch both Server and Client.
+If debugging, I recommend use [SwitchStartupProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProjectforVS2017) exteinson of VisualStudio and launch both Server and Client.

 ```json
 "MultiProjectConfigurations": {